amishizaki/bio_crud/README.md

 Complete with Animals and Plants!

-Lists of Animals and Plants include their scientific name.
+Lists of Animals and Plants include scientific names - try saying them outloud, it's fun.

 Have fun exploring!